Weatherford, Texas 2015. Jeff squatted in a corner watching while his best mare stood over her newborn foal to clean the slick hide.

 A study conducted by scientists in the Dept. of Animal Sciences at the University of Florida showed that pregnant mares receiving a very particular strain of prebiotics in their feed 56 days prior to the foal’s birth showed higher levels of immunoglobulin concentration in their colostrum than did the mares not getting the supplement.

-When supplementation continued 28 days past birth, both lactating mares and foals showed higher serum immunoglobulin levels than non-treated horses, raising the immune response against disease.
+When supplementation continued 28 days past birth, both lactating mares and their foals showed higher serum immunoglobulin levels than non-treated horses, raising the immune response against disease.

 Begin feeding selected prebiotics 60 days prior to foaling.